Spring Allergies — What to Know and How to Feel Better

 AllergiesAllergyAsthma

 If you’re sniffling, sneezing and itching your eyes more than usual, chances are you’re not alone.
-Ah, springtime in Texas—a beautiful season that comes with an onslaught of allergens.
+Ah, springtime in Texas—a beautiful season that comes with an onslaught of spring allergies.

 • Oak Pollen: Those majestic oak trees may be easy on the eyes, but their pollen can wreak havoc on your sinuses.